-9. Shared Parental Pay (ShPP) - University & Statutory
+9. Shared Parental Pay (ShPP) − University and Statutory

-The maximum entitlement paid under the University Shared Parental Pay scheme that could be shared is set out below:
+The maximum entitlement paid under the University Shared Parental Pay scheme that could be shared is as follows:

-6 weeks at full pay (this excludes the compulsory 2-week maternity/adoption leave period at full pay that must be taken by the mother / adoptive parent)
+6 weeks at full pay (this excludes the compulsory two-week maternity or adoption leave period at full pay that must be taken by the mother/adoptive parent)

 18 weeks at half pay plus SShPP